 - Because your contributions in a Roth IRA are made with the money left after you paid taxes, the potential earnings will see growth without taxes.

-- You can withdraw your money from a Roth IRA without taxes and penalties any time, without stating a reason.
+- You can withdraw your money from a Roth IRA without taxes and penalties at any time, without stating a reason.
 You can do this only if you made your first contribution at least 5 years ago or if your age is 59½.
-We recommend that you refrain from going into your retirement savings account unless it’s an emergency that you don’t have a backup plan for.
+We recommend that you refrain from going into your retirement savings account.

-- You can keep your money in your Roth IRA for as long as you wish in order to grow without being taxed.
+- You can keep your money in your Roth IRA for as long as you wish to grow without being taxed.

 - You get more savings after tax in retirement.